City Creek (Salt Lake County, Utah): Crossings

 The only road crossing of the canyon north of Fourth Avenue (200 North) is the winding one-way Bonneville Boulevard.
 However, plans have been made for a more direct crossing.
 For instance, in 1916, the Salt Lake City Commission asked for bids for a proposed bridge at 11th Avenue.
 Later, as a World War II national defense project, a 7 mi northerly bypass ("Bonneville Parkway") of downtown Salt Lake City was planned, connecting Fort Douglas with US-91 (now US-89) near North Salt Lake.
 The state legislature designated it to be State Route 231 in 1941, following 11th Avenue from the fort to a canyon crossing, and then curving north around Ensign Peak to North Salt Lake, but it was not built and was removed from the state highway system in 1945.
-(Other defense projects that were built include present SR-168, SR-193, and SR-232.)